 Our preapproval stage portfolio includes NexoBrid, a topically-administered biological product that enzymatically removes nonviable burn tissue, or eschar, in patients with deep partial and full-thickness thermal burns.
-NexoBrid is currently in clinical development in North America, and a BLA currently is targeted for submission to the FDA mid-year 2020.
-Although we do not expect the effects of the COVID-19 pandemic to impact the target submission date of the BLA, we are not certain whether the effects of the pandemic will impact the timing of the FDA's review of the submission.
-Pursuant to the terms of our existing license agreement, MediWound will continue to conduct all clinical activities described in the development plan to support the filing of a BLA with the FDA under the supervision of a Central Steering Committee comprised of members of each party.
+NexoBrid is currently in clinical development in North America, and on June 30, 2020, we announced the submission of a BLA to the FDA seeking the approval of NexoBrid.
+NexoBrid is approved in the European Union and other international markets and has been designated as an orphan biologic in the United States, European Union and other international markets.
+Pursuant to the terms of our existing license agreement, MediWound will continue to conduct all clinical activities described in the development plan to support the BLA with the FDA under the supervision of a Central Steering Committee comprised of members of each party.